Back to guides

 Azure Cost and Governance Checklist for Production Programs

-A short checklist for reviewing Azure platform cost, ownership, tags, budgets, and governance before adding more infrastructure.
+A short checklist for confirming who owns Azure cost, tags, budgets, and governance before you add more infrastructure.

 Quick Answer

 Azure cost control starts with ownership.
-Before adding more infrastructure, confirm who owns subscriptions, budgets, tags, alerts, policy exceptions, log retention, and cleanup decisions.
+Before you add more infrastructure, confirm who owns subscriptions, budgets, tags, alerts, policy exceptions, log retention, and cleanup decisions.
+RedDogSME runs this as a named-owner check, not a recommendations list.

 A cost checklist should not end with recommendations.
 It should end with named owners and approved actions.